 A brief overview of the situation regarding preclinical and clinical trial requirements in Ireland.
-Prepared in association with Mason Hayes & Curran, a leading law firm in Ireland, this is an extract from The Pharma Legal Handbook: Ireland, available to purchase here for USD 99.
+Prepared in association with Mason Hayes & Curran, a leading law firm in Ireland, this is an extract from The Pharma Legal Handbook: Ireland, available to purchase here for GBP 99.

 1. Are clinical trials required to be conducted locally as a condition (stated or implicit) for marketing approval?

 Clinical trials do not have to be conducted locally in order to gain marketing approval in Ireland.
 All clinical trials included in applications for an MA for human use in the European Economic Area (EEA) must be conducted in accordance with Annex 1 of EU Directive 2001/83/EC which requires compliance with Directive 2001/20/EC for trials conducted in the EEA and for trials conducted outside the EEA, there must be compliance with ethical principles equivalent to those in the EEA.

 In the EU, authorisation of clinical trials occurs at MS level, but the EMA plays a role in ensuring that good clinical practice (GCP) is applied throughout the EEA and compliance with the Declaration of Helsinki (1996).
 It also manages a database of trials carried out in the EU.
 In Ireland, clinical trials are governed by the European Communities (Clinical Trials on Medicinal Products for Human Use) Regulations, 2004 (S.I.
 190/2004) (the 2004 Regulations).
 This legislation transposed the provisions of Council Directive 2001/20/EC.
 The new EU Clinical Trials Regulation (EU) 536/2014 was adopted on 16 April 2021, and implementation of the Regulation is planned to take place in 2022.